PurpleHominid/MSExcel-VBA-Samples/README.md

 End Sub
 ```

-## Split the cell value using a delimiter with MID and FIND
+## Split the cell value using a delimiter and return the left prefix
 ```
 Sub CalculateTotal_Click()